IlyaSkriblovsky/txredisapi/README.md

 - dbid: database id of redis server. [default: 0]
 - poolsize: how many connections to make. [default: 10]
 - reconnect: auto-reconnect if connection is lost. [default: True]
+- charset: string encoding.
+Do not decode/encode strings if None.
+  [default: utf-8]
 - hosts (for sharded): list of ``host:port`` pairs. [default: None]
 - paths (for sharded): list of ``pathnames``. [default: None]